Skip to main content

 3. De-obligation (non-subawards)

-• A sponsor or PI may decide at any time to decrease the level of funding for an active project for various reasons (early termination, stop work, cut in funding, etc.).
+• A sponsor or PI may, at any time, reduce funding for an active project for various reasons (early termination, stop work, funding cutbacks, etc.).

 4. Outgoing PI Transfer

-• When a faculty member transfers to another institution and has received permission from his/her department and college to transfer the project.
+• When a faculty member transfers to another institution, they have received permission from his/her department and college to transfer the project.

-• Include a justification, effective date, and where the PI is going.
+• Include a justification, the effective date, and the destination.
 PMR Request Approval

 6. Early Termination